codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 1. Create a GitHub Actions pipeline like you normally do.
 1. Use any existing CI actions for compiling code, running unit tests, security scanning etc.
-1. Place the final action in the pipeline as the "report image" action provided by Codefresh with the required arguments and values.
+1. Place the final action in the pipeline as the "report image" action provided by Codefresh, copying the arguments and values from the GitHub Actions integration you set up in Codefresh.
 1. When the pipeline completes execution, Codefresh retrieves the information on the image that was built and its metadata (essentially the same data that Codefresh CI would send automatically).
 1. View the image in Codefresh in the [Images dashboard]({{site.baseurl}}/docs/pipelines/images/)